zengjilie/zengjilie/README.md

 ## About Me

-I'm a junior software engineer at the beginning of my professional career.
-I previously worked at a fast-growing startup called [Stitch3D](www.stitch3d.io) as a software engineer, where I gained significant experience in product management and production-level web development.
-Before that, I was a graduate student at UT Austin, pursuing a master's degree in information science.
-During that time, I worked as a web developer and a research assistant, allowing me to contribute to several projects, some of which had a significant impact.
-I also interned at [Supplyframe](www.supplyframe.com) as a full-stack engineer during the summer, where I had the opportunity to work with some very talented engineers.
+I'm a junior software engineer at the early stage of my professional career.
+I previously worked at a fast-growing startup, [Stitch3D](www.stitch3d.io) as a software engineer, where I gained a whole bunch of knowledge in product management and production-level web development.
+Before that, I was a graduate student at UT Austin pursuing a master's degree in information science.
+During that time, I worked as a web developer and research assistant.
+I also interned at [Supplyframe](www.supplyframe.com) as a full-stack engineer during the summer, where I had the opportunity to work with some exceptionally talented engineers.
 Now, I'm ready to embark on the next chapter of my career.

 ## Tech Stack